Brundle History, Family Crest & Coats of Arms

 One of the first records of the family was that of Robert Blundell, rector of the church of St. Michael, Aughton, Lancashire in 1246.

 Ince Blundell, in Lancashire was the ancient family seat.
 "The Blundells are said to have been lords of the manor from the time of the Conquest, and William Blundell is mentioned as having a seat here in the reign of Henry III.
 In the midst of Ince-Blundell park is the Hall, the family seat of the Blundells, a large handsome mansion with stone dressings, at the eastern angle of which is a building called "The Pantheon," erected by the late Henry Blundell, Esq., and precisely similar in its architecture and proportions to the Pantheon at Rome, but one-third less.
 The building contains a splendid collection of paintings, statuary, sarcophagi, urns, and other relics of antiquity, procured by the founder, and said to be unequalled by any similar collection in the kingdom: there are upwards of 360 statues, busts, and basso-relievos in this temple of the arts. "

-Important Dates for the Brundle family
+Early History of the Brundle family

 This web page shows only a small excerpt of our Brundle research.
 Another 141 words (10 lines of text) covering the years 1155, 1276, 1520, 1601, 1604, 1579, 1625, 1620, 1734, 1711, 1643, 1707, 1692 and 1707 are included under the topic Early Brundle History in all our PDF Extended History products and printed products wherever possible.